Menasha, Wisconsin: History

 The early 1900s saw a shift to industrial production of general and specialized papers.
 Menasha was home to many paper mills including the George A. Whiting Paper Company Mill, the John Strange Paper Mill, Island Paper Company, and Gilbert Paper Company, to name a few.
 Menasha was also home to the George Banta Publishing Company which published textbooks, military manuals, yearbooks, and magazines.

 Menasha Corporation also called Menasha home.
 It was established in 1849 by Elisha D. Smith as Menasha Wooden Ware.
 It produced wooden containers like butter tubs and barrels and eventually became the world's largest wooden ware products manufacturer.
 After wooden ware products fell out of use in the early 1900s, Menasha Wooden Ware shifted to the corrugated packaging business, changing its name to Menasha Corporation.

+On July 27, 2026, Menasha was struck by a large and destructive EF3 tornado, causing severe damage to the city.
+The tornado had initially touched down to the north in neighboring Appleton, and inflicted severe damage in both cities before moving over Lake Winnebago, becoming a waterspout and dissipating.
+There were 68 injuries as a result of the tornado, although there were no fatalities.